smchartrand/smchartrand.github.io/index.md

 *August 19, 2025*

-"Congrats to Sam and Shawn for publishing their latest paper, "On the mean precipitation characteristics of North American heatwaves", in <i>Environmental Research: Water<i>!"
+"Congrats to Sam and Shawn for publishing their latest paper, "On the mean precipitation characteristics of North American heatwaves", in <i>Environmental Research: Water</i>!"

 [**Link to paper in Environmental Research: Water**](https://iopscience.iop.org/article/10.1088/3033-4942/adf6cf)